 Allow your family to become reacquainted

 First off, allow your family to become reacquainted.
 Talk to each other about everything to ensure you are all on the same page.
-Save all the drama and negative energy and replace it with love, trust and support for one another.
+Save all the drama and negative energy and replace it with love, trust, and support for one another.
 You don’t need your family member, who has been away, to come home and deal with some bad vibe you are putting on.
-If there’s any family member unwilling to cooperate, the he or she need not be present around the service member.
-All of you need to readjust period.
+If there’s any family member unwilling to cooperate, he or she need not be present around the service member.
+All of you need to readjust, period.

 Don’t force the service member into anything